mxhofer/COMP210PQuizApp/README.md

 # COMP210PQuizApp

 This is team Minsu, Victor and Max.
-Updated on 19 March, 5.30pm.

-For COMP210P.
+For COMP210P @ UCL.